GLOBAL MARKETS-Stocks at 8-mth high, France attack subdues Europe

 There has been a big shift in direction in bond markets too after a searing, month-long rally.

-Post-Brexit jitters have been eased by the quick installation of a new UK prime minister and investors are sensing global focus may be shifting towards fiscal rather than the central bank stimulus that has been pushing global borrowing costs to record lows for years.

-Benchmark 10-year German bond yields, which move inverse to price, were set for their biggest weekly rise in almost three months and for U.S. Treasuries it was set to be the largest in exactly a year having pinged to 1.535 percent from last week's all-time low of 1.3210 percent.
+Benchmark 10-year German bond yields, which move inverse to price, were set for their biggest weekly rise in almost three months, and for U.S. Treasuries it was set to be the largest in exactly a year.

-"In all probability we have seen the low in bond yields unless their is another major global shock of some kind," said Larry Hatheway, group chief economist at fund manager GAM.

-After no less than three Federal Reserve policymakers signalled on Thursday that they were in no rush to raise U.S interest rates, economists were bracing for the release of retail sales, consumer sentiment and inflation data.

-Six banks report earnings on Friday including S&P 500 big hitters Wells Fargo and Citigroup.

-"We know the manufacturing and the mining sectors in the U.S. are going through a tough time so it means that it is even more important for consumer spending to keep the economy going," said Rabobank economist Philip Marey.
+Investors sense the global focus may be shifting towards fiscal rather than the central bank stimulus that has been pushing global borrowing costs to record lows for years.

-In commodity markets, oil prices had trickled back above $47 a barrel after being sapped by data showing weak U.S. fuel demand.
+In commodity markets, oil prices trickled back to below $47 a barrel after data showing weak U.S. fuel demand.

-The solid China data meanwhlie pushed industrial bellwether metal copper towards its best week in four months and left safe-haven gold facing its first weekly fall since May.
+However, the solid China data pushed industrial bellwether metal copper towards its best week in four months as safe-haven gold faced its first weekly fall since May.

-"We've had a big sell-off across safe-haven and fixed income markets and that's partly because we've had such a strong rally, but also because there's been some genuinely positive news from other parts of the world this week," said Owen Callan, an analyst at Cantor Fitzgerald.

-Additional reporting by Anirban Nag and Dhara Ranasinghe in London; Editing by Toby Chopra
+"We've had a big sell-off across safe-haven fixed income markets and that's partly because we've had such a strong rally, but also because there's been some genuinely positive news from other parts of the world this week," said Owen Callan, an analyst at Cantor Fitzgerald.
+(Additional reporting by Anirban Nag and Dhara Ranasinghe in London; Editing by Toby Chopra)